 Most late medieval English royal weddings had been private, sometimes even secret, events.
 That was not the case with the marriage that allied England and Spain in November 1501.
 Arthur and Catherine’s matrimony was manipulated for maximum public impact on an international scale.
 Henry VII had already demonstrated that propaganda was an essential tool in establishing Tudor rule.
 The birth and christening of Arthur at Winchester in September 1486 emphasised his family’s connection to the ancient and mythical rulers of Britain, while elsewhere Henry VII had also worked more practically to enhance his legitimacy through negotiation and promises.

-Henry’s own pledge at Christmas 1483 to marry the 17-year-old Princess Elizabeth, believed to be the last surviving heir of Edward IV, did much to maintain the momentum of opposition to Richard III (although we don’t know what she thought of the plan, having the status to claim the throne in her own right).
+Henry’s own pledge at Christmas 1483 to marry the 17-year-old Elizabeth of York, believed to be the last surviving heir of Edward IV, did much to maintain the momentum of opposition to Richard III (although we don’t know what she thought of the plan, having the status to claim the throne in her own right).
 This marriage took place in January 1486, and Arthur’s birth on 19 September strengthened belief in the legitimacy of Tudor power.
 Henry also knew that his seizure of the crown in battle made it essential that the new English king found firm friends who would help sustain his regime in the face of the backlash he knew was coming.
 Domestically, Henry began a conciliatory policy to build loyalty.
 Internationally, he sought alliances and the containment of foreign support for his enemies.

 A union with Spain

 The new king recognised that Ferdinand of Aragon and Isabella of Castile were on the cusp of exerting great influence across the continent.
 The Reconquista of Iberian territory was in its final phase (defeat of the Emirate of Granada came in January 1492), and the opening of sea routes to the Caribbean would soon follow.
-The Anglo-Spanish treaty of Medina del Campo of 27 March 1489 had first set out the plans for Prince Arthur to marry Catherine, the youngest child of the Catholic monarchs.
+The Anglo-Spanish treaty of Medina del Campo of 27 March 1489 had first set out the plans for Prince Arthur to marry Catherine of Aragon, the youngest child of the Catholic monarchs.
 It also brokered trade agreements and established the basis by which both countries might fight France.